 So there you have it.
 All you need to get you started on that personal statement.
 Have questions, suggestions or past experiences you would like to share?
 Comment below.
 All the best!

 Written by Jemila Abdulai.
-Originally published Nov.
-30 2009
+Originally published on Cicumspecte.com in November 2009